MikeGillihan/wp-client-reports/readme.txt

 The perfect report builder plugin for agencies, freelancers and site maintainers who regularly update their client's sites on a weekly, monthly, or quarterly basis.
 The plugin tracks what updates have happened and records them daily.

-You can use the beautiful reporting analytics screen to show what updates have happened within a custom amounts of time such as last month, this month, or last 30 days.
+You can use the beautiful reporting analytics screen to show what updates have happened within a custom amount of time such as last month, this month, or last 30 days.

 Send an HTML email with update statistics whenever you complete updates to show the value of your work to your client or other site stakeholders.
 No PDF's here, just a nicely designed email.